 - If your score is older than two semesters, you must re-take exam.

-- Scores will show in your My Sac State Student Center once you take the exam.
+- Scores will show in your My Sac State Student Center a few days after you take the exam.

 - If you do not meet the math pre-req's, you will also need to take the IAD.
 See below.